mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 ### Object fit

-When using media elements as first child of the aspect ratio component, use the `objectFit` prop to control how it should be resized.
+When the content inside the Aspect Ratio component is an image or a video, you can use the `objectFit` prop to control how it should be resized.

-It comes with `object-fit: cover` set by default.
+This prop gives you access to all of the values associated with the CSS `object-fit` property: `cover` (default), `contain`, `fill`, `scaleDown`, `initial`, `inherit`, and `none`.

 {{"demo": "MediaRatio.js"}}

 ### Media placeholder

-Use a `<div>` or `Box` component with an icon as fallback when there is no media content provided.
+Use a `<div>`, or a [Box](/joy-ui/react-box/) component paired with an icon, as a fallback when there is no media content provided:

 {{"demo": "PlaceholderAspectRatio.js"}}

 ### Minimum and maximum height

-Use `minHeight` and `maxHeight` to set the lower and upper bound of the component's height.
+Use the `minHeight` and `maxHeight` props to set the lower and upper bound for the height of the content.
-This is useful when the aspect ratio is used in a component that has dynamic width.
+This is useful when the Aspect Ratio component wraps dynamic-width content, as shown in the demo below:

 {{"demo": "MinMaxRatio.js"}}

 ### Usage inside a flex row

-When the aspect ratio component is placed as a child of a flexbox `row` container, use `flex-basis` to set the ideal width of the aspect ratio.
+When the Aspect Ratio component is a child of a flexbox `row` container, use `flex-basis` to set the ideal width of the content:

 {{"demo": "FlexRowRatio.js"}}

 ### Usage with Next.js Image component

 The Aspect Ratio component can be used with a [Next.js Image](https://nextjs.org/docs/basic-features/image-optimization) component as a child.
+The Image should always include the `layout="fill"` property—otherwise it requires `height` and `width` values, which would defeat the purpose of the Aspect Ratio component.

 ```js
 import Image from 'next/image';